KPInc425/todo-app/README.md

 Sessions should be saved locally.

 #Todo
+-Add Cancel button to new Todo and Editable form.
 -Format editable todo form
 -add functionality to unused buttons
 -Hide Most of Todo unless card clicked on